-In October 2010, CBB has issued the revised High Level Controls Module (HC) of the Rule Book incorporating the Ministry of Industry and Commerce (MOIC’s) Corporate Governance Code requirements.
+In October 2010, the CBB has issued the revised High Level Controls Module (HC) of the Rule Book incorporating the Ministry of Industry and Commerce (MOIC’s) Corporate Governance Code requirements.
 Adopting and conducting a Formal Performance Evaluation of the Director, Board Committees and the Board on an annual basis is one of the requirements.
 The process is to be adopted by the end of 2011.

-This “Performance Evaluation Process” sets out the Policy and Procedure for adopting and implementing a formal process of annual performance review of the Director, Board Committees and the Board in relation to their effectiveness, their governance duties and responsibilities and in conducting the affairs of the Bank.
+This “Performance Evaluation Process” sets out the Procedure for adopting and implementing a formal process of annual performance review of the Director, Board Committees and the Board in relation to their effectiveness, their governance duties and responsibilities and in conducting the affairs of the Bank.

 The objective of this performance evaluation process is to have a consistent and systematic formal method for assessing performance of the Directors, Board Committees and the Board and take steps to enhance the functioning and annually report the results to the Shareholders.
 This process would also be used for submitting Board’s recommendations to Shareholders for the re-election of Directors.